Gratitude311/my-portfolio/README.md

 ## 👩💻About Me
 🌱 **PLP Student** | 💻 **Web Dev Sorceress** | 🚀 **Future Blockchain Queen**

+I turn coffee ☕ into code 💻 and dreams 🌙 into decentralized reality ⛓️.
+Obsessed with:
+- **Fintech that makes banks sweat** 💸
+- **Blockchain that actually helps people** (not just NFTs of monkeys 🐒)
+- **Websites so smooth, they feel like silk** 🕸️

+*Fun fact:* My coding superpower is debugging while half-asleep 😴⚡ (and my weakness is iced caramel macchiatos).

+---

 Hi, I'm Antoniette Kagendo, a student [@PLP](https://academy.powerlearnprojectafrica.org/profile) and a passionate web developer who loves crafting beautiful and functional websites.
 I love learning new technologies, solving problems, and building projects that make a difference, from apps to trading systems!
 When I’m not coding, you can find me in the crypto space, exploring new coffee shops or diving into SEO & Blog writing.
 My passion for Tech, came as a result of wanting to have a more knowledge on blockchain.
 I look forward to making my dream blockhain and build powerful Fintech apps and websites.

 ## My Projects